ckeditor/ckeditor5/docs/installation/integrations/angular.md

 }
 ```

-Then in the parent component add the relative path to the above stylesheet:
+Then in the parent component add the relative path to the above style sheet:

 ```ts
 /* src/app/app.component.ts */